Rationale

 • Evaluate

-Where possible Design and Technology projects are linked to the immersive curriculum that runs throughout the term.
+Where possible, Design and Technology projects are linked to the immersive curriculum that runs throughout the term.
 A problem is often posed as part of the immersive unit, and Design and Technology can be used to solve the problem.
 For example, the children from ‘The Lion, the Witch and the Wardrobe’ are lost in Narnia and need a lamp to light the way.
 Can you design and make a lamp to help them get back home?

 We are developing the use of technology through our DT curriculum.
 We use programmes such as Tinker CAD to design objects and buildings in 3D.
 We have also recently invested in some dedicated Art and Design IPADs equipped with all the latest design apps and Apple Pencils for better control.